 Our appointment as project manager of the PBT centre’s construction under the NHS P21+ framework was one of many developments that we have delivered for the trust, with which we have had a long-standing relationship.
 In 2014, we completed the Palatine Treatment Centre, which incorporates a Young Oncology Unit and Haematology Transplant Unit.
 We are also currently working on its new Integrated Procedures Unit (IPU).

 points of note

 Reducing side effects among childrenProton beam therapy (PBT) is a different type of radiotherapy for treating cancer that delivers doses with a high-energy beam of protons rather than high-energy X-rays used in standard radiotherapy treatment.
 PBT can deliver radiation more precisely to tumours thus sparing neighbouring healthy tissues.
 It therefore increases the effectiveness of radiation and reduces the side effects of treatment, particularly in the treatment of children.

-Simulating constructionThe building will have radiation-shielding walls made from high-density concrete, making the construction process particularly complicated.
-Work is being done to resolve issues on site in advance, including the construction of test walls and simulated models to confirm the installation process.
+Simulating constructionThe building has radiation-shielding walls made from high-density concrete, making the construction process particularly complicated.
+Work was carried out to resolve issues on site in advance, including the construction of test walls and simulated models to confirm the installation process.

 A new space for young patientsIn 2014, we completed the trust’s Palatine Treatment Centre, a space for 16 to 24-year-olds receiving cancer treatment.
 It was purpose built to meet the needs of oncology inpatients and outpatients and also provides facilities for haematology and transplant inpatients.